 Working through surveys, collection of data, collation of data, drawing results, representing findings by suitable mathematical tools, suggesting solutions, testing results in the field, concluding with follow-up actions in that order, the groups prepare the project reports in a standard and uniform manner.

 The report is presented first in the District Level Congress by the group leader and is assessed by a group of evaluators.
-All selected projects from this level are next presented in the State Level Congress in front of a wider audience and discussed threadbare by all concerned before they are sent for the grand finale National Level Congress, held during 27 – 31 December every year.
+All selected projects from this level are next presented in the State Level Congress in front of a wider audience and discussed threadbare by all concerned before they are sent for the grand finale National Level Congress, held in December every year.

-The Main Objectives of NCSC: The primary objectives of the National Children’s Science Congress is to make a forum available to children of the age-group of 10-17 years, both from formal school system as well as from out of school, to exhibit their creativity and innovativeness and more particularly their ability to solve a societal problem experienced locally using the method-of-science.
+The Main Objectives of NCSC: The primary objectives of the National Children’s Science Congress are to make a forum available to children of the age-group of 10-17 years, both from the formal school system as well as from out of school, to exhibit their creativity and innovativeness and more particularly their ability to solve a societal problem experienced locally using the method-of-science.

-This involves close and keen observation, raising pertinent questions, building models, predicting solutions on the basis of a model, trying out various possible alternatives and arriving at an optimum solution using experimentation, field work, research and innovative ideas.
+This involves close and keen observation, raising pertinent questions, building models, predicting solutions on the basis of a model, trying out various possible alternatives and arriving at an optimum solution using experimentation, fieldwork, research, and innovative ideas.
 The Children’s Science Congress encourages a sense of discovery.
-It emboldens the participants to question many aspects of our progress and development and express their findings in vernacular.Features of the CongressThe projects are:
+It emboldens the participants to question many aspects of our progress and development and express their findings in vernacular.

 - Innovative, simple and practical;